 - The parking lot is a NO CELL PHONE ZONE!

-- When you have reached the front of the school and have pulled as far forward as you can (without hitting the car in front of you) stop and let your children exit/enter your car FROM THE CURB SIDE ONLY.
+- Children exit/enter the car FROM THE CURB SIDE ONLY.
 Please adhere to signs that indicate where the pick-up/drop-off zone begins.

-- You cannot park and leave your car in any red zones.
-You must stay in your car at all times.
+- You must stay in your car at all times.
+Do not park and leave your car in any red zones.

 - Remember that it is extremely dangerous to cross El Apajo.
-If you need to park and walk your child to school – do not park in the business park and always use the crosswalk.
+If you need to park and walk your child to school – always use the crosswalk.

 - Pick up is from 2:38 – 3:00 pm.
 The traffic is VERY congested at 2:38 pm!
-A good suggestion is to either arrive early (2:15 pm) or preferably, arrive after 2:45 pm.
+So arrive early (2:15 pm) or preferably, arrive after 2:45 pm.
 The traffic flow is much better at this time and it is easier to access the parking lot.

 FOR SAFETY REASONS, the “left over” children will be escorted to a supervised classroom to wait for their parents.
 If you arrive after 3:00 pm and the children are not waiting out front, you will need to get out of your car, check in at the office and then go to the supervised classroom where your child will be waiting.
 We are sorry for the inconvenience, but we have no other way to supervise the students after 3:00 pm, and waiting in the lobby is not a safe option.
 Drop off/Pick up at Circa del Norte (Fairbanks residents only)